 | Single or partner no skills | 10 | No skilled partner or currently single |

 No employer, state, or territory sponsorship required.
 You can live and work anywhere in Australia.
-Most competitive — requires the highest points scores.
+This is the most competitive pathway and requires the highest points scores.
 Occupation must be on the MLTSSL.

 Requires nomination by an Australian state or territory government.
 Adds 5 points to your score.
 You must intend to live and work in the nominating state for at least 2 years (the condition is not always strictly enforced but is a genuine commitment required).